Adult Congenital Heart Disease Program

 Visit our COVID-19 Vaccination Updates page for the latest information and to register for an appointment.

-From special care during pregnancy to procedures or surgeries, we monitor any changes in your heart and help you stay healthy for a long time to come.
+From congenital heart disease while pregnant to procedures or surgeries, we monitor any changes in your heart and help you stay healthy for a long time to come.

 - Care for all ages: Congenital cardiologists work with both children and adults.
 We treat children with congenital heart disease at Joe DiMaggio Children’s Hospital.
 As young patients become teenagers, we begin to transition them to the adult program.
 Ultimately, our patients can keep their heart care in one place, over their entire lifetime.

-- Specialized pregnancy care: We see many women with congenital heart disease who are pregnant or thinking of becoming pregnant.
+- Specialized care for pregnant women with ACHD: We see many women with congenital heart disease who are pregnant or thinking of becoming pregnant.
 Beyond counseling and routine services, we offer complete support for cardiac-related high-risk pregnancies.
 We also provide genetic testing for inherited congenital heart conditions.

 - Multilingual care: We have bi-lingual team members available for patients who speak Spanish, and can provide interpretation phone services to assist patients who speak other foreign languages. *Personal que habla Español disponible.